Most U.S. Dairy Cows Are Descended From Just 2 Bulls. That's Not Good

 Farmers like to buy semen from top-ranked bulls, and the companies keep breeding even better bulls, mating their top performers with the most productive cows.
 "They keep selecting the same families over and over again," Dechow says.

-A few years ago, Chad Dechow and some of his colleagues at Penn State made a discovery that shocked a lot of people.
-All of the Holstein bulls that farmers were using could trace their lineage back to one of just two male ancestors.
+A few years ago, Dechow and some of his colleagues at Penn State made a discovery that shocked a lot of people.
+All the Holstein bulls that farmers were using could trace their lineage back to one of just two male ancestors.
 "Everything goes back to two bulls born in the 1950s and 1960s," he says.
 "Their names were Round Oak Rag Apple Elevation and Pawnee Farm Arlinda Chief."

 This doesn't mean that the bulls in the catalog are genetically identical.
-They still had lots of different mothers, and grandmothers.
+They still had lots of different mothers, as well as grandmothers.
 But it does show that this system of large-scale artificial insemination, with farmers repeatedly picking top-rated bulls, has made cows more genetically similar.
 Meanwhile, genetic traits that existed in Holstein cows a generation ago have disappeared.

 "We've lost genetic variation," Dechow says.
 "Now, some of that variation was garbage that we didn't want to begin with.
 But some of it was valuable stuff."

 To see what might have been lost, Dechow decided to do an experiment.
-He located some old semen from other bulls that were alive 50 years ago, with names like University of Minnesota Cuthbert and Zimmerman All-Star Pilot.
+He located some old semen from other bulls that were alive decades ago, with names like University of Minnesota Cuthbert and Zimmerman All-Star Pilot.
 You might call them heirloom bulls.
-The U.S. Department of Agriculture keeps samples of their semen in deep freeze storage in Fort Collins, Colo.
+The U.S. Agriculture Department keeps samples of their semen in deep-freeze storage in Fort Collins, Colo.

 Dechow used that semen to impregnate some modern cows.
-They gave birth, and now it's possible to see some lost pieces of the Holstein family tree, come to life, in a barn at Penn State — in the form of three cows.
+They gave birth, and now it's possible to see some lost pieces of the Holstein family tree come to life in a barn at Penn State — in the form of three cows.

 Dechow leads the way to the barn.
-He points toward a cow who eyes us suspiciously.
+He points toward a cow that eyes us suspiciously.
 "Here is our old genetic lineage, [cow] number 2869," he says.

 To the untrained eye, this cow looks pretty much like all the others.
 But Dechow sees things that others can't.
 "If you notice, if you look over her back — see how that cow to her left is a little more bony?" he says.